Azure/Azure-Sentinel/Solutions/CiscoASA/Playbooks/CiscoASA-AddIPtoNetworkObjectGroup/readme.md

 5. Save the Logic App

 #### c.
 Configurations in Sentinel
-1. In Azure sentinel analytical rules should be configured to trigger an incident with IP Entity.
+1. In Microsoft Sentinel analytical rules should be configured to trigger an incident with IP Entity.
 2. Configure the automation rules to trigger this playbook